 A stark new reality for arriving internees for the next 3-1/2 years.
 Walls were eventually sheet-rocked, and floors covered in linoleum, families made or purchased their own furniture.

 Sand came in through every crack, and during winter, snow blew into the same cracks and holes in the walls.
 Evacuees nailed tin can lids over knotholes in boards and attempted to add lathe, or thin strips of wood, over expanding cracks in-between boards.

-Summers on the Eastern High Sierra could easily reach 100-degree temps, while nights in winter easily dropped into the 30s.
-High winds blew year-round perpetually generating dust clouds that coated every surface.
+Summers in the Eastern High Sierra could easily reach 100-degree temps, while nights in winter easily dropped into the 30s.
+High winds blew year-round, perpetually generating dust clouds that coated every surface.
 Internees at the camp routinely woke up in the morning covered head to toe in a fine layer of dust.

 Reconstructed women's latrine on the original foundation.
 The lack of any sort of privacy was a shock to incoming internees.

 The Owens Valley around Manzanar was known for less than 5 inches of precipitation per year, as this sloped plain lay in the rain shadow of the Sierra Range 180 miles from the Pacific Ocean.